EV Challenge 2022 Information

 - The East Campus buildings are located across from Tim Hortons (at Columbia and Philip) and next to the Campus Plaza (at University and Philip).

-- The University of Waterloo Concrete Toboggan Team will be on-site and will be selling Boggan Burgers.
+- The University of Waterloo Concrete Toboggan Team will be on-site and will be selling Boggan Burgers, veggie burgers and canned drinks.
 Proceeds go to support the student-led Concrete Toboggan Team.

 The time allotted to each race is longer than the official race time — this is to allow for cars to be stopped, moved off the track, repaired, etc.